Tacit algorithmic collusion in deep reinforcement learning guided price competition: A study using EV charge pricing

 \subsection{Transportation network}

-The cluster of competing hubs is assumed to serve the EV traffic in the major road network serving the area from which the hubs can be easily accessed.
-The total EV charging demand for the area served by the hubs in each time period of the day is modeled as follows.
-Using openly available traffic flow data from the transportation agencies, we determine the aggregate number of cars $N_t$ traveling per unit time $t$ (say, an hour) in the local road network.
+The total EV charging demand served by the competing hubs in each time period of the day is modeled as follows.
+Using available traffic data, we determine the aggregate number of cars $N_t$ traveling per unit time $t$ (say, an hour) in the road network.
 Based on the prevailing EV penetration percentage $\beta$, the total number of EVs on the roads is calculated as $\beta N_t$.
 We assume that a certain percentage ($\alpha$) of the EVs on the road will use public fast-charging hubs.
 Hence, the total number of EVs that might seek to charge at any time period is $\alpha\beta N_t$.
-Since the traffic flow is highly stochastic, we use $\alpha\beta N_t$ as the rate parameter for a Poisson distribution to generate the number of EVs ${\hat N}_t$ that might use the fast-charging hubs in the area.
-Using the probability $p_t$ of an EV actually seeking to charge at any time period $t$, the actual number of EVs seeking to charge $n_t$ is then obtained from a binomial probability distribution with parameters $({\hat N}_t, p_t)$.
-The EVs seeking to charge at any time $t \in T$ select a charging hub based on the prices as follows.
+Since the traffic flow is highly stochastic, we use $\alpha\beta N_t$ as the rate parameter for a Poisson distribution to generate the number of EVs that might use the fast-charging hubs that are considered $({\hat N}_t)$.
+Using the probability $(p_t)$ of an EV actually seeking to charge at any time period $t$, the actual number of charge-seeking EVs $n_t$ is then obtained from a binomial probability distribution with parameters $({\hat N}_t, p_t)$.
+The EVs respond to the pricing decisions by the hubs as follows.